|Dates:||6 Aug 2017 - 16 Aug 2017|

 Onwards on the route Jim constructed for me using his noggin' and back roads knowledge having lived there 20 years.
 The route couldn't have been more perfect.
 Low traffic, gravelly/sandy roads of course, and a bit rolly which was a nice change of pace.
 Tailwinds pushed me most of the way.

 I cleaned my bike and chain this morning only to get it caked in sand once again!
 So it goes.

 Tonight, I'm staying with my WarmShowers hosts Lorrie and Mike.
-They live on a farm and greeted me like I was family right away.
-Their 150 lb bull mastif, Pete, came running down the drive way to give me some lovins.
+They live on a 7 acre farm here in Capac.
+As I slowly strolled my bike up the long gravel drive, their 150 lb bull mastif, Pete, came running down barking.
+This is the part when reading reviews are worthwhile-I already knew Pete was a gentle giant.
+After my hands were wet with slobber, Mike greeted.
 As soon as I met Lorrie, she hugged me, asked if i was cold from the rain, offered laundry and dinner promptly, & showed me to my room and shower.
 I didn't change out of my bike clothes until I had fresh grilled corn on the cob that I rolled in butter and shook some salt on.
 JUICY GOODNESS!
-MAN!
 I showered, did laundry, ate dinner out on the deck, and she walked me to a VERY special green house.
-Very special indeed...
+Very green indeed...